apache/spark/docs/sparkr.md

 </div>

 ##### gapplyCollect
 Like `gapply`, applies a function to each partition of a `SparkDataFrame` and collect the result back to R data.frame.
 The output of the function should be a `data.frame`.
 But, the schema is not required to be passed.
-Note that `gapplyCollect` can only be used if the output of UDF run on all the partitions can fit in driver memory.
+Note that `gapplyCollect` can fail if the output of UDF run on all the partition cannot be pulled to the driver and fit in driver memory.
 <div data-lang="r"  markdown="1">
 {% highlight r %}